-- Project design or concept drawings, including preliminary design calculations, of proposed BMP - Estimates of pollutant load reduction, calculated using Structural BMP Prioritization Analysis Tool (SBPAT) or equivalent - Precise maps to show tributary drainage area and proposed location(s) for BMP installation - Disposition of environmental clearance and permitting - Discussion and disposition of long term maintenance agreement - Discussion of multiple benefits - Discussion of funding leveraging/overmatch - Digital project site photos - A project master schedule - Preliminary agreements with joint and/or third party entities if part of the funding application - A draft resolution (final due prior to OCTA Executive Committee and Board approval) - A ten year draft BMP O&M Plan.
-Applicants may propose up to a 20 draft year BMP O&M Plan (if applicant desires match reduction)
+- Project design or concept drawings, including preliminary design calculations, of proposed BMP - Estimates of pollutant load reduction, calculated using Structural BMP Prioritization Analysis Tool (SBPAT) or equivalent - Precise maps to show tributary drainage area and proposed location(s) for BMP installation - Disposition of environmental clearance and permitting - Discussion and disposition of long term maintenance agreement - Discussion of multiple benefits - Discussion of funding leveraging/overmatch - Digital project site photos - A project master schedule - Preliminary agreements with joint and/or third party entities if part of the funding application - A draft resolution (final due prior to OCTA Committee and Board approval) - A Ten (10) Year draft BMP O&M Plan.
+Applicants may propose up to a twenty (20) draft year BMP O&M Plan (if applicant desires match reduction)

 Information can be completed utilizing the grant application exhibit.
-For the Tier 2 Grant Program, an unbound original and two copies (total of three) of the completed application form and related exhibits are to be submitted, plus a CD/DVD copy of the complete application.
+For the Tier 2 Grant Program, an unbound original and four copies (total of five) of the completed application form and related exhibits are to be submitted, plus a CD copy of the complete application.
 Use separate sheets of paper if necessary.

 There is no maximum length for proposals.
-All pages must be numbered and printed on $8\,1/2\,x\,11$ sheets of white paper.
-Maps and drawings can be included on $11\,x\,17$ sheets, folded into the proposal.
+All pages must be numbered and printed on 8 1/2 x 11 sheets of white paper.
+Maps and drawings can be included on 11 x 17 sheets, folded into the proposal.
 The original proposal should be left unbound for reproduction purposes.